Democrats outraise Republicans in final reports before Election Day

 “While Senator Catherine Cortez Masto has fought to lower costs and create good-paying, union jobs, Adam Laxalt has focused his campaign on his efforts to restrict abortion rights and overturn the 2020 election for Donald Trump,” said Cortez Masto campaign spokesman Josh Marcus-Blank in a statement.
 “Our campaign will continue to highlight the contrast between Catherine’s fight for Nevada and Laxalt’s work to gain power for himself.”

 Laxalt, who raised about $5.4 million and spent about $4.2 million, received contributions from many lawyers, financial advisers and people who are retired.
-Laxalt’s campaign did not respond to requests for comment for this story.
+Laxalt’s campaign spokesperson Brian Freimuth said in a statement that no Republican running for Senate in Nevada has ever raised more money heading into Election Day.

+“It’s an unprecedented outpouring of grassroots support pushing him toward victory in Nevada,” Freimuth said.

 Contact Jessica Hill at jehill@reviewjournal.com.
 Follow @jess_hillyeah on Twitter.